hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 # Logging In

-* This api handles logging in the user using different ways by setting up plugins to handle each
+* This api handles logging in the user via api call
-  * allows logging in via api call and no web page
+* different ways of logging in provided by plugins
-  * if api or console then return a me api to show the logged-in user information
-  * Shows a user landing url if browser call
 * Social networks logging in handled in the internet layers for the login api
-* handle regulation demanded forms
-* have a user landing page, or if api a me
-  * in the landing page or me, show news
-* set text only news items (date and news) to show
-* another series of plugins here can add to the user homepage (me)
+* have an identity api call, and also shows this information after a login with the call return

 ## Authentication